 There’s always something going on in Dyslexia Superpower Land!

 My mission is to create a world where no dyslexic thinks they are stupid because their brain works differently.
-As a result I created a selection of fun workshops, camps, and private coaching sessions throughout the year for kids and teens focusing on the awesomeness of dyslexia.
+Even though our world looks different at the moment and things have transitioned to virtual I’m continuing to support kids and teens focusing on the awesomeness of dyslexia.

-***Full for Summer 2020 Coaching.
-If interested for the fall fill out form below or email. ****
+***Full for Fall 2020 Coaching.
+If interested for Winter please fill out the form below. ****

 Being the parent of a dyslexic child is tough.
 Your kid is awesome and smart, but of course you are still worried about how they are going to succeed in a world that puts so much importance on being able to read and write.